rupor-github/InpxCreator/README.md

 Project was originally hosted in subversion on [Assembla](https://www.assembla.com/code/myhomelib/subversion/nodes/1178/Utils/InpxCreator) as part of MyHomeLib but due to various moves some of the history was lost, so I decided to detach it.

-Pleasew, note, that included programs (currently) are not prepared to deal with any validation of archives and I only deal with dump modifications if absolutly necessary.
+Included programs (currently) are not prepared to deal with any validation of archives and I deal with SQL dump modifications only when absolutly necessary.
 So do not expect silly things like checksums calculation and comparisons for items inside archives and such.

 Enjoy!